uvalib/dspace_util/README.md

 The program assumes that the Ruby version indicated by ".ruby-version" is installed via `rvm` with a gemset named by ".ruby-gemset".

+### dspace_libra_export

+This script generates "libra-open-export" in the current directory by executing Ansible playbooks which run `rake libraoc:export:export_works`.

+Note that the intermediate destination is a shared resource also used by the Libra Open APTrust bagger.
+If that task is currently running this script should **not** be run at the same time.

+#### Prerequisites

+This script requires

+* ccrypt
+* terraform
+* ansible-playbook

+These are expected to be installed on the local workstation and available in the current $PATH.

 ## DSpace instance utilities